Counseling and Career

-Welcome to the Webberville Guidance Office!
+Welcome to the Counseling and Career page!
 We look forward to providing support for our students and families.
 Our webpage contains a selection of helpful resources in the areas of mental health, college assistance and career preparation.
-Please reach out to us if you have any questions or concerns.
+Please reach out to us in the high school office if you have any questions or concerns.

 College Resource Websites